By Dr. Mercola

 As your insulin level elevates, so does your blood pressure.

 As explained by Dr. Rosedale, insulin stores magnesium.
 If your insulin receptors are blunted and your cells grow resistant to insulin, you can't store magnesium so it passes out of your body through urination.
 Magnesium stored in your cells relaxes muscles.
 If your magnesium level is too low, your blood vessels will constrict rather than relax, which will raise your blood pressure and decrease your energy level.
 Insulin also affects your blood pressure by causing your body to retain sodium.
 Sodium retention causes fluid retention.
 Fluid retention in turn causes high blood pressure and can ultimately lead to congestive heart failure.
-If your hypertension is the direct result of an out-of-control blood sugar level, then normalizing your blood sugar levels will also bring your blood pressure readings into the healthy range.
+If your hypertension is the direct result of an out-of-control blood sugar level, then normalizing your blood sugar levels will also lower your blood pressure readings into the healthy range.

 Fructose Can Cause Your Blood Pressure to Skyrocket